 What is ITIL?
-IT Infrastructure Library definitions and solutions
+Your guide to the IT Infrastructure Library

 What is ITIL certification and is it worth it?

-The ITIL certification scheme includes five levels: Foundation, Practitioner, Intermediate, Expert and Master.
-Each level demonstrates a stronger depth of knowledge and understanding of ITIL.
+The ITIL v3 certification scheme previously consisted of five levels: Foundation, Practitioner, Intermediate, Expert and Master.
+Each level required a stronger depth of knowledge and understanding of ITIL.
+The certification scheme under ITIL 4 has been streamlined to include the ITIL Foundation and the ITIL Master exams.
+The ITIL Foundation exam has two paths, ITIL Managing Professional (MP) or ITIL Strategic Leader (SL), which each have their own modules and exams.

-ITIL certification, or at least the course of study leading to it, can prepare IT staff and management to use the practices described in the ITIL.
-It provides the basic vocabulary (a "problem" and an "incident" are two different things in ITIL-speak, for example) that enables staff to communicate accurately and to resolve issues more quickly.

-The common vocabulary alone is often worth the price of admission.
-Think how often miscommunication delays or torpedoes solutions to problems when two parties — both convinced that they understand the same instructions — head off in opposite directions.
+The ITIL Managing Professional (MP) exam is designed for IT practitioners who are involved with technology and digital teams throughout the organization, not just in the IT department.
+This path will teach professionals everything they need to know about running successful IT projects, teams and workflows.

 For in-depth analysis of ITIL certification, see "What ITIL certifications mean to your IT management practices."